sourcefrog/cargo-mutants/README.md

 The `--timeout` option lets you set a maximum run time for all tests, so that the `cargo mutants` command will not itself get stuck.
 The fact that the test timed out is shown in the output.

+The timeout is applied to both the clean and mutated tests.
+The timeout does not apply to `cargo check` or `cargo build`, only `cargo test`.

 What to do when a test times out?